molily/molily.de/_posts/2017-11-25-robust-javascript.md

 ### Duck typing

-As a weakly typed language, JavaScript performs implicit type conversion so developers do not need to think too much about types.
-The concept behind this <dfn>duck typing</dfn>: “If it walks like a duck and quacks like a duck, it is a duck.”
+As a weakly typed language, JavaScript performs implicit type conversion so developers do not need to think much about types.
+The concept behind this is called <dfn>duck typing</dfn>: “If it walks like a duck and quacks like a duck, it is a duck.”

-`typeof` and `instanceof` check what a value *is*.
+`typeof` and `instanceof` check what a value *is* and *where it comes from*.
 As we have seen, both operators have serious limitations.

 In contrast, duck typing checks what a value *does* and *provides*.
 After all, you are not interested in the type of an value, you are interested in *what you can do with the value*.